imma/scripts-to-rule-them-all/README.md

 ### script/profile

 script/profile is used to initialize an environment in a bash shell or script.
+It should source script/rc if it exists.

-### .profile.d/*
+### script/rc

-The bash scripts in `.profile.d/` are loaded in no particular order by a calling framework.
-It is used to inject configuration before the all purpose `script/profile` is loaded.
+script/rc is used to initialize resources that aren't inherited by child processes, such as shell functions.

 ### script/bootstrap